 AI Overviews in Google Search

-AI Overviews now appear in 13.14% of U.S. desktop searches (up from 6.5% in January 2025) according to Semrush data.
+AI Overviews now appear in 13.14% of U.S. desktop searches (up from 6.5% in January 2025) per Semrush data.
+These summaries typically include links to around five sources, with 52% already ranking in the top-10 organic results.

 Behavior Metrics & Local Search Trends

-80% of U.S. consumers search for local businesses weekly; 60%+ of all search traffic is mobile – these are well-supported by studies from BrightLocal, InterGrowth, and AIOSEO (also part of SEO industry benchmarks).
+The top search result receives approximately 25-30% of all clicks (Backlinko).
+80% of U.S. consumers search for local businesses weekly; 60%+ of all search traffic is mobile.